Accessible Liverpool: Radio 1's Big Weekend Guide

 Accessibility is for Everyone

-Whether you’re a disabled festivalgoer, a parent with a pram, or someone supporting a friend or family member with access needs, Sociability is here to help you explore with confidence.
+Whether you are a disabled visitor, a parent with a pram, or someone supporting a friend with access needs, Sociability is here to help you explore with confidence.
+The work we did for the 2025 Big Weekend was about more than just a festival.
+It was a celebration of culture and community connection.